rudimusmaximus/DevFlow/README.md

 ---|---|---
 **v0.1.0 "empty shell"** | the basic repository with .github folder of templates for contributing, issues, and pull requests and without code | Closed
 **v0.2.0 "namespace w semantic versioning"** | a few files to establish .gs namespace for our work | Closed
-**v0.3.0 "make test ready"** | automation of applying naming standards during script development and sheets testing See epic https://github.com/rudimusmaximus/DevFlow/issues/18 to track progress | Closed
+**v0.3.0 "make test ready"** | automation of applying naming standards during script development and sheets testing See issue https://github.com/rudimusmaximus/DevFlow/issues/8 to track progress | Closed
 **v1.0.0 "minimal addon for sheets"** | Demonstrable, can clone and publish test as addon; a basic sidebar with workflow start and restart and menu with at least one example demo, issues to list out ongoing and upcoming demo ideas, kick off meetings and working sessions to solicit feedback on contributors. - // TODO: list a few issues by hash link reference | Open to all (volunteer today)
 **v1.1.0 "what's new"** | the what's new approach from earlier TU Episode | Open
 **All Future Releases** | star this repo and follow via zen board, fork and suggest, or create issues for requests - // TODO: list a few issues by hash link reference | Open (see 'Zen Board' for all DevFlow)

 ## To Use
 See tools section for links.
+Also, see the section "How to participate".
  - [x] Star and watch this repo for ongoing updates
  - [x] Install ZenHub extension in Chrome or Firefox from the GitHub Marketplace
  - [x] Use the ZenHub task board to monitor flow of issues and to add to the discussion